-- 141(1) If, on the summing of the votes, two or more candidates for any vacant office have an equal number of votes, the returning officer shall: - (a) write the names of those candidates separately on blank sheets of paper of equal size, colour and texture; - (b) fold the sheets in a uniform manner and so the names are concealed; - (c) deposit them in a receptacle; and - (d) direct a person to withdraw one of the sheets. - (2) The candidate whose name is on the sheet withdrawn pursuant to subsection (1) shall be declared elected. - (3) Subsections (1) and (2) apply with any necessary modification in the case where there is more than one office to be filled.
+- 141(1) Subject to section 141.1, if, on the summing of the votes, two or more candidates for a vacant office have an equal number of votes, the returning officer shall: - (a) establish a date on and location where the tie vote will be resolved as described in subsection (2); - (b) notify the two or more candidates who have an equal number of votes of the date and location established pursuant to clause (a); and - (c) arrange for at least 2 witnesses to observe the resolution of the tie vote as described in subsection (2) who are not the candidates. - (2) At the date and location established in subsection (1), the returning officer shall: - (a) write the names of the candidates separately on blank sheets of paper of equal size, colour and texture; - (b) fold the sheets in a uniform manner and so the names are concealed: - (c) deposit them in a receptacle; and - (d) direct a person who is not a candidate to withdraw one of the sheets.

+- (3) The candidate whose name is on the sheet withdrawn pursuant to subsection (2) shall be declared elected. - (4) Subsections (1) to (3) apply with any necessary modification for each vacant office if there is more than 1 vacant office for which 2 or more candidates have an equal number of votes.